2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/002_Estimating_Complexity.md

 In this case we are iterating through a list, we can see that as the list grows, the number of times we print an element on our screen grows too.
 So if the list is $n$ items long, we will have $n$ calls to the output statement.
 This is an $O(n)$ complexity algorithm.

-Now let's take something we already saw and analyse it: the bubble sort algorithm:
+Now let's take something we already saw and analyze it: the bubble sort algorithm:

 ```{src='computer_science/bubblesort' caption='The bubble sort algorithm, an O(n²) algorithm'}
 ```